 YOUR VOICE COUNTS when it comes to preventing substance use in youth.
-This toolkit teaches effective ways to communicate and make your voice heard.
+This toolkit teaches effective ways to communicate about substance use and use communication strategies for substance use prevention.
 As educators, caregivers, public safety professionals, healthcare professionals, and prevention professionals, we all have a role in preventing onset and escalation of substance use in youth aged 12-18.

 Fortunately, we have much to be hopeful about as most youth across our nation are making healthy choices to not use substances (i.e., nicotine, alcohol, marijuana, misuse of prescription drugs, and illicit drugs).
 At the same time, there is great concern about the harms coming to those that do.
 Studies show that 9 out of 10 adults who develop a substance use disorder started using substances before age 18, and often much earlier in adolescence.
-If youth wait to use any substance until after they turn 21, their chance of having problems with substances dramatically decreases.1.2
+If youth wait to use any substance until after they turn 21, their chance of having problems with substances dramatically decreases.^{1,2}